keedabyte/Notes/linux.md

 cd    # go to the home directory(~), same as "cd ~"

 cd /home    # change the directory to home

+cd ..    # change the working directory one level up

 tail <filename>    # prints the last 10 line of the file